matthew-brett/pydagogue/curious_git.rst

 Now we know about how git stores its objects, we can work out an algorithm for doing a push.

-1. First send the branch file containing the commit hash to the remote repository (in our case ``.git/refs/heads/master``).
+#.
+Get the commit corresponding the branch we are going to push.
+#.
+Check if the remote repo has an object (filename) corresponding to the
+   commit hash.
+If not, put this commit into a list of *missing commits*. follow the parents of this commit.
-2. Get the commit hash (in our case |master-merged-3|)
+#.
+Get the commit hash (in our case |buffing|)
-3. Does the remote have this object in ``.git/objects/c5/b9b353be6e16b02f534ecc17ea0ffd2ec86502``?
+#.
+Does the remote have this object in
+   ``.git/objects/c5/b9b353be6e16b02f534ecc17ea0ffd2ec86502``?
 In that case the remote is already up to date, and we can stop.
-4. If not, follow the parents of this commit back, along the path formed by the parents of each commit, until we find a commit that the remote repository does have.
+#.
+If not, follow the parents of this commit back, along the path formed by
+   the parents of each commit, until we find a commit that the remote repository does have.
 Now we have a list of commits that that the remote repository does not have.
 Call these the "missing commits".*
-5. Send all the missing commits to the remote repo.
+#.
+Send all the missing commits to the remote repo.
-6. For every missing commit:
+#.
+For every missing commit:

     a.
 Get the hash of the tree object from the commit
     b.
 If the remote repo does not have this tree object, send it